Are You Married to a ‘Peter Pan?’

 And, according to Dr. Kiley, there are two kinds of women who interact with men who won’t grow up.
 He calls them “Wendy’s” and “Tinkerbells.”

-He notes one is willing to take the back seat and assume the role of a protective mother figure.
-“She is insecure herself,” the psychologist notes, ‘and the victim’s dependency makes her feel needed.
+He notes one of these women is willing to take the back seat and assume the role of a protective mother figure.
+“She is insecure herself,” the psychologist notes, “and the victim’s dependency makes her feel needed.
 It gives her a distorted sense of strength.
 Her sex with the Peter Pan Syndrome victim is ritualistic and predictable; it’s also very quickly over with.
 She doesn’t recognize that the victim is immature, and she persuades herself to believe that his problems are normal.
 She sticks with this mate, figuring her love life will improve.
 It doesn’t.
-I call this type of woman a “Wendy.”
+I call this type of woman a ‘Wendy.’”

-If you are a woman and think you are married to a “Peter Pan,” Dr Kiley first suggest that you determine whether or not you are a Wendy or a Tinkerbell.
-If you are the former you should stop doing Wendy-like things.
-Kiley has an interesting section titled “On Becoming A Tinker” with several suggestions on what to stop and start doing to make your husband less dependent on you.
+If you are a woman who thinks you are married to a “Peter Pan,” Dr. Kiley first suggests that you determine whether or not you are a Wendy or a Tinkerbell.
+If you are the former, you should stop doing Wendy-like things.
+Kiley has an interesting section titled “On Becoming a Tinker” with several suggestions on what to stop and start doing to make your husband less dependent on you.